pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ==============================

-This section defines the help output for each pywbemcli command group and subcommand.
+This section defines the help output for each pywbemcli command-group and command.

-The following defines the help output for the `pywbemcli  --help` subcommand
+The following defines the help output for the `pywbemcli  --help` command

 ::